Azure/azure-functions-redis-extension/README.md

   - This field can be resolved using `INameResolver`.
 - `PollingIntervalInMs`: How often to poll Redis in milliseconds.
   - Default: `1000`
-- `MessagesPerWorker`: How many messages each functions instance "should" process.
-Used to determine how many instances the function should scale to.
-  - Default: `100`
 - `Count`: Number of entries to pop from Redis at one time.
 These are processed in parallel.
   - Default: `10`
   - Only supported on Redis 6.2+ using the `COUNT` argument in [`LPOP`](https://redis.io/commands/lpop/)/[`RPOP`](https://redis.io/commands/rpop/).